-- a) Build on existing oversight mechanisms to ensure that arms export activities are regularly scrutinised by the oversight committee; - b) Ensure effective information exchange and cooperation between the Committee for National Security and the Council for Security Services Oversight; - Ensure participation in, and oversight of the National Commission on Arms and Ammunition; - d) Invite the Government to publish an annual arms export report; - e) Defend the allocation of sufficient budgetary appropriations for the implementation of the SALW Control by the Government; and - f) Initiate the adoption or amendment of the SALW Control legislation as recommended by the Arms Exports Analysis Report.
+- a.
+Build on existing oversight mechanisms to ensure that arms export activities are regularly scrutinised by the oversight committee; - b.
+Ensure effective information exchange and cooperation between the Committee for National Security and the Council for Security Services Oversight; - c.
+Ensure participation in, and oversight of the National Commission on Arms and Ammunition; - d.
+Invite the Government to publish an annual arms export report; - e.
+Defend the allocation of sufficient budgetary appropriations for the implementation of the SALW Control by the Government.

-Former Yugoslav Republic of Macedonia22
+Former Yugoslav Republic of Macedonia

-The Government of the FYR Macedonia has declared SALW Control as a high priority and adopted its first National SALW Control Strategy in June 2005.
-Currently the country has a National SALW Commission that is an ad hoc body.
-Major progress has been achieved with the adoption of legislation on weapon use and possession that conforms to the relevant EU standards.
+The Government of the former Yugolslav Republic of Macedonia has declared SALW Control as a high priority and adopted its first National SALW Control Strategy in June 2005.
 The Government has also formally regulated the destruction of SALW by adopting a directive that provides for annual destruction of all collected and seized weapons.
-This supports the 10,000 weapons destroyed in the period 2001 - 2006.
+In 2008, for instance, around 1000 weapons and 130,000 pieces of ammunition were destroyed after a court decision.